Academic dress of the University of Cambridge: Scarlet day

 Scarlet day is the term used in the University of Cambridge to designate those days on which Doctors are required to wear the festal form of academic dress.
 They are so called because of the scarlet elements in the gowns and hoods of the festal full dress worn by Doctors as opposed to the everyday undress black gowns.
-On these days it is also permitted for members of the university to wear the academic dress of other Universities from which they have obtained degrees.
+On these days it is also permitted for members of the University to wear the academic dress of other Universities from which they have obtained degrees.

-The ordinances of the university set out the following days as scarlet days: Christmas Day, Easter Day, Ascension Day, Whitsunday, Trinity Sunday, All Saints' Day, the day appointed for the Commemoration of Benefactors, and on the days of General Admission to Degrees.
+The ordinances of the University set out the following days as scarlet days: Christmas Day, Easter Day, Ascension Day, Whitsunday, Trinity Sunday, All Saints' Day, the day appointed for the Commemoration of Benefactors, and on the days of General Admission to Degrees.
 In addition, the Vice-Chancellor may prescribe other scarlet days throughout the year, for example on days of national celebration.

-The individual colleges each have a few scarlet days of their own as well, such as on the day of the college's Saint.
+The individual colleges each have a few scarlet days of their own as well, such as on the day of their Saint.

 Hoods

 Hoods are worn on the back as an indicator of academic status.
 These are of the distinctive Cambridge Full shape.
 The hood consists of a cape (known also as the 'tippet'), cowl and liripipe.
 The neckband of a hood is of the outer colour, with no edging of the lining material.
 The corners of tippets are square.
 The design of hoods as set by University Ordinances Chapter II is below.

-If a student already holds one or more degrees from the University of Cambridge, the above rules do not apply.
-Instead, they wear the hood of the degree that they previously received.
+On graduation, if a student does not hold a degree from the University of Cambridge, they wear the appropriate hood for the degree they will receive.
+If a student already holds one or more degrees from the University of Cambridge, they wear the hood of the highest degree that they hold.
 For example, when a MPhil student graduates, but already holds a BA from Cambridge, then they would wear the BA hood again.

 Headdresses

 A form of a black hat known as a square cap (also mortarboard) is worn or carried.
 Properly, it is worn outdoors and carried indoors, except by people acting in an official capacity who customarily continue to wear it indoors.
-Although in practice few people wear (or even carry) a cap nowadays, they are nominally still required for graduates at the university; caps ceased to be compulsory for undergraduates in 1943 due to a shortage during the Second World War, and, after bringing them back for degree ceremonies in the Senate House only, were finally made entirely optional for undergraduates in 1953, though they are still not permitted to wear any other head covering with a gown.
+Although in practice few people wear (or even carry) a cap nowadays, they are nominally still required for graduates at the University; caps ceased to be compulsory for undergraduates in 1943 due to a shortage during the Second World War, and, after bringing them back for degree ceremonies in the Senate House only, were finally made entirely optional for undergraduates in 1953, though they are still not permitted to wear any other head covering with a gown.

 With their festal gowns, Doctors of Divinity wear a black velvet cap, and Doctors in other Faculties wear a wide-brimmed round velvet bonnet with gold string and tassels, known as a Tudor bonnet, instead of a mortarboard, though they may choose to wear a square cap with a festal gown if they are taking part in a ceremony in the Senate House.